Lolle2000la/Image-Sort/README.md

    * right-arrow-key to move the image into the selected folder (or one folder upwards if you select "..")
    * left-arrow-key to skip it
    * you can search by just typing in what you want.
+   * F4 to change the resolution in which the images should get loaded (default: 1000 pixel, smaller = less RAM usage and faster loading speed)

 ## Build-Prerequisites
 * Visual Studio 2017